ml6team/fondant/examples/components/single_node/README.md

 # Single node data loading

-This folder contains an example script showcasing data loading with Express.
-Make sure to install express with the `setup.py develop` command.
+This folder contains an example script showcasing data loading with Express on a single node.
+Make sure to install express with the `poetry install` command from the root of the repository.

 # Usage